-The Company's liquidity exposure is confined to meeting obligations under short term trade creditor arrangements.
-This exposure is financed from a combination of cash, additional issues of ordinary equity shares and other financing arrangements.
+The Company's liquidity exposure relates to meeting obligations under short term trade creditor arrangements and meeting Convertible Debenture interest and principal repayment obligations as they come due.
+This exposure is financed from a combination of cash, additional issuances of common shares and other potential financing arrangements.

-Further details of the Company's financial risk management policies are set out in Note 22 of the consolidated financial statements for the year ended December 31, 2022.
+Further details of the Company's financial risk management policies are set out in Note 21 of the consolidated financial statements for the year ended December 31, 2023.